pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

+##### Identification Requirement

+The LLM MUST explicitly identify all NFFF aspects and their alternatives from the target description using **capability signals**.

+Identification MUST be grounded in:

+- explicit statements in the target description; or
+- strongly implied user-facing access, interaction, environment, or delivery characteristics.

+The LLM MUST:

+- inspect all **NFFF Aspect Taxonomy** categories;
+- identify each distinct NFFF aspect;
+- identify each explicitly stated or strongly implied alternative of the same aspect.

+The LLM MUST NOT:

+- invent NFFF aspects not supported by capability signals;
+- omit any aspect that is explicit or strongly implied.

+---

 ##### NFFF Evaluation Pipeline

 The LLM MUST perform the following steps for NFFF aspects:

 1. **Identification**
-    The LLM MUST inspect all **NFFF Aspect Taxonomy** categories and identify every explicit or strongly implied:
+    Identify every explicit or strongly implied:
     - NFFF aspect;
     - alternative of the same NFFF aspect.

 2. **Classification**
-    For each identified NFFF aspect or alternative, the LLM MUST classify it on two axes:
+    For each identified NFFF aspect or alternative, classify it on two axes:

     - **User-facing relevance**
         - **Capability-relevant aspect** — materially affects user-visible value or experience.
-        - **Cross-cutting constraint** — constrains capability anchors without forming a distinct user-recognizable capability area.
+        - **Cross-cutting constraint** — constrains capabilities without forming a distinct user-recognizable capability area.
         - **Not user-facing or not materially relevant** — does not materially affect capability decomposition.
     - **Implementation separability**
         - **Implementation workstream** — implies separable build, packaging, integration, deployment, or delivery work.
         - **Implementation constraint** — constrains implementation without implying a separable workstream.
         - **No distinct implementation implication** — does not materially affect implementation structure.

 3. **Promotion**
-    A NFFF aspect or alternative MUST become a dedicated capability anchor when it is classified as:
+    A NFFF aspect or alternative MUST become a dedicated capability when it is classified as:

     - `Capability-relevant aspect`; or
     - both `Cross-cutting constraint` and `Implementation workstream`.

-    A NFFF aspect or alternative MUST NOT be absorbed into a core user capability anchor when it meets either condition.
+    A NFFF aspect or alternative MUST NOT be absorbed into a Core User Capability or Supporting Functional Capability when it meets either condition.

 4. **Separation Constraints**
     The LLM MUST evaluate independently:

     - each distinct NFFF aspect;
     - each alternative of the same aspect.

-    The LLM MUST NOT collapse distinct NFFF aspects or alternatives into a single generic capability anchor merely because they:
+    The LLM MUST NOT collapse distinct NFFF aspects or alternatives into a single generic capability merely because they:

     - belong to the same taxonomy category;
-    - support the same core user capability; or
+    - support the same core user capability;
     - share implementation components.

-    The LLM MUST prefer explicit NFFF capability anchors over embedding NFFF concerns inside domain capability anchors.
+    The LLM MUST prefer explicit NFFF capabilities over embedding NFFF concerns inside domain capabilities.

 5. **Classification Table Requirements**
     Every identified NFFF aspect or alternative MUST appear exactly once in the **Non-Functional and Form-Factor Aspect Classification** table.

     Each `Taxonomy Category` cell MAY contain multiple categories when applicable.